Bud Light's Bumpy Ride: A Marketing Tale

 The Bud Light Story

 Dylan Mulvaney created two social media videos endorsing Bud Light as part of an NCAA March Madness campaign.
-In one of these videos, Mulvaney disclosed that Anheuser-Busch had sent a Bud Light can featuring his image, a gesture that Anheuser-Busch clarified was a one-off commemorative act.
+In one of these videos, Mulvaney disclosed that Anheuser-Busch had sent a Bud Light can featuring their image, a gesture that Anheuser-Busch clarified was a one-off commemorative act.
 The laid-back videos underscored Mulvaney's humorous style, humorously admitting ignorance about the specific sport associated with March Madness, while suggesting everyone should enjoy a Bud Light.

 The now-high profile blowback swiftly came from many social media users, protesting the campaign’s usage of a transgender person.
 Singer Kid Rock posted a video in which he shot cases of Bud Light beer.
 In another instance, influencer Bri Teresi also fired a semi-automatic rifle at a case of Bud Light.